duxthemux/netmux/zarf/docs/guides/install.md

 Once done, start it with cmd line `sc start nx-daemon`

-Once the certificates have been generated, please ensure to add ca.cer to the list of trusted certificates, by clicking on it.
+With certificates generated, please ensure to add ca.cer to the list of trusted certificates, by double clicking on it.
 ![add-trusted](./add-trusted.png "Add trusted certificate")

-The key here is to ensure the cert is added to the `Trusted Root Certification Authorities`
+The key detail here is to ensure the cert is added to the `Trusted Root Certification Authorities`

->> If you face issues restarting the service in windows, issue the following command as Admin:
-> `netsh interface ip delete address LB 10.0.0.1 255.255.255.0`
-> This is a known bug that will be addressed shortly as we standardize all operations on top of a TUN.

 ## Running the Daemon